Testspieler09/regex_engine/README.md

   - Finds the first match in the text.

 - `fn findall(&self, text: &str) -> Vec<&str>`
-  - Finds the first match in the text.
+  - Finds all non overlapping matches in the specified text.

 ## Contributing